Infnote/infnote_seeder/README.md

 USAGE
 -----

+Assuming you want to run a dns seed on seed.infnote.com, you will need an authorative NS record in infnote.com's domain record, pointing to for example ns.infnote.com:

+$nslookup -type=ns seed.infnote.com freedns1.registrar-servers.com
+Server:		freedns1.registrar-servers.com
+Address:	45.58.122.82#53
+Authoritative answers can be found from: seed.infnote.com	nameserver = ns.infnote.com. ns.infnote.com	internet address = 47.74.45.239

+and you have a full node ip address 1.2.3.4

 $ sudo nohup python infnote_dns.py &

 $ sudo nohup python run_crawler_regularly.py 1.2.3.4 seed.infnote.com 60 &
-'''
+parameters:
 1.2.3.4 is a fule node IP
 seed.infnote.com is the seed url
-60 means the interval of crawler is 60 seconds
+60 means that the interval of crawler is 60 seconds
-'''

 RUNNING AS NON-ROOT
 -------------------